PokemonHacker1337/HackedFlashGames/README.md

 Earn to Die 2: Exodus:
 Same as Earn to Die 2012.

+Electric Racing:
+Start with all cars and levels, start with $999999999, infinite charge (you can continue to charge near other cars to increase your top speed).

 Exit Path:
 Infinite Flow (boost), invincibility (except when falling down a pit), all cosmetic items unlocked.